electro-logic/CameraVision2/README.md

 **Q) During the compilation I get the Error 12006**

 A) You need to add the mipi_controller folder to the IP path in QSys / Tools / Options / Search Path and then regenerate the HDL.
-Note; QSys is named Platform Designer in latest releases of Quartus.
+Note: QSys is named Platform Designer in latest releases of Quartus.

 **Q) What's next?**